 - Not efficient design-wise – If you consider complicated designs or advanced interactions as a crucial part of your business advantage, you should definitely go for native development.

 - Custom modules – many custom modules are already available, yet, there may be a need for some specific components that you will be forced to build from scratch yourself.

-- Updating issues – it’s hard to keep the app updated with latest React Native version.
-Updating RN versions is in most cases complicated process.
+- Updating issues – it’s hard to keep the app updated with the latest React Native version.
+Updating RN versions is in most cases a complicated process.

 Want to elevate your React Native project?